jurgen-kluft/ccode/README.md

 Currently the design is quite set and the goal is to keep creating and maintaining packages to a minimum.

-If you have repository/package that uses ccode, you can do the following to generate the CMake build files, this example uses the `cbase` repository:
+If you have repository/package that uses ccode, you can do the following to generate the make build files, this example uses the `cbase` repository:

 1. `go run cbase.go --dev=make`
 2. cd into `target/make`